midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Belongs to Collection

 Use this field to identify multiple items related through shared provenance.
-These might be collections within institutional repositories (eg. the Moses donation at Knox College) or collections that have been dispersed across many repositories (eg. Otto Ege leaves and portfolios).
+These might be collections within institutional repositories (e.g. the Moses donation at Knox College) or collections that have been dispersed across many repositories (e.g. Otto Ege leaves and portfolios).
 Collections linked in this field must first be entered in *Concepts > Collections*.
 For the theoretical reconstruction of an individual item dispersed across multiple repositories, use **Associated item** instead.

 ### Call Number